Elite: Dangerous Goes To Show What No Man’s Sky Could Have Been

 Here’s Hoping VR Compatibility Will Become A Thing

-The lack of VR compatibility feels painfully present.
+The lack of virtual reality feels painfully present.
+A feature currently enjoyed by many a PC gamer, with their Oculus Rift headset.
 On a game originally designed for a keyboard with way more button mappings than a controller, Frontier Developments are to be commended in condensing all of that down to a controller.
 One of the first things for any pilot to learn is where certain tools can be found in the cockpit.
 On top of tracking enemy ships during dogfights, the lack of ability to look around organically is sorely missed.
 Although all of this is nullified by the sheer amount of achievements I have to look forward to.

 Be Prepared To Work Hard And You’ll Reap The Rewards

-Elite: Dangerous is a culture shock to console gamers not because of its content but because of how it is delivered to you.
+Elite: Dangerous is a culture shock to console gamers because of how it is delivered to you.
 Players must work incredibly hard to achieve the slightest of things.
 They must also self teach the best way to land in space stations or on planet surfaces.
 You’ll also need a pre defined plan in your head for what kind of pilot you want to be.
 There is no room for a jack of all trades in this galaxy.
 The more work you put into understanding Elite: Dangerous, the more it’ll give back to you.
-Be it a thriving online community, mysteries of the galaxy or your own personal gratification.
+Be it a thriving online community, mysteries of the galaxy or nailing a risky bounty hunt.